-In Singapore, there are no official statistics on Kristang speakers.
+The Kristang language has been spoken in both the city of Melaka and on the island of Singapore since the sixteenth century (Lopes, 2025, p.
+267) and is Indigenous to both places; a third core Kristang city of Perth has emerged since the second half of the twentieth century due to sustained immigration there from Melaka and Singapore by Kristang people.
+However, in all three locations, there are no official statistics on Kristang speakers.
 Very few children are known to be learning Kristang, and it is not taught in schools, seen on the media, or spoken in the streets.
 It is not used in religious services, and has no festivals.
-It is often intentionally occluded by the Singapore government due to the historical events the Kristang community is strongly associated that the state would rather people not investigate or examine in more critical detail, most notably Operation Spectrum in May 1987, and the resignation of the Kabesa or leader of the community, Kevin Martens Wong from Eunoia Junior College on 31 August 2022.
+It is also often intentionally occluded by the Singapore government due to the historical events the Kristang community is strongly associated that the state would rather people not investigate or examine in more critical detail, most notably Operation Spectrum in May 1987, and the resignation of the Kabesa or leader of the community, Tuan Raja Naga, Kevin Martens Wong Zhi Qiang, from the Singapore Civil Service on 31 August 2022.
 Most Singaporeans are barely aware Kristang even exists, especially because of the Kristang community’s very strong peaceful, independent, progressive and counter-institutional and authoritarian streak that has existed for nearly 200 years, since the first Kabesa of the Kristang, Adriaan Koek, sought a non-violent means of ensuring a transfer of power between the Dutch and British in Malacca in 1795.

 Kodrah Kristang thus seeks to bring the language, culture, identity and Kristang way of being to a new generation of speakers and learners, and inspire others to begin to reclaim their own hidden histories and lost tongues too.
-Since August 2022, Kristang itself has been quietly known as Linggu Semulandu: the Resurrection Language of Pedra Draku or Pulau Ujong, and the voice of a people who are also learning how to reclaim who they truly have always been.
+Since August 2022, Kristang itself has been quietly known as Linggu Semulandu di Krisamar Nova: the Resurrection Language of New Sundaland, and the voice of a people who are also learning how to reclaim who they truly have always been.

 Kristang Wikipedia pages and entries